Kristina01111000/Drws_site/README.md

 - send invoice -> tomorrow after call
 - ask him about the site linked in his book -> 4elementyoga.com does not exist, link to 4elifestyle instead, growing instead?
 - I don't think having a site specifically for just yoga is a good idea -> you already have so many sites, you don't want people who want to learn to have to go to 10 different sites
-- make sure to do list is up to date for next meeting
 - look at the alt text on the images -> avoid lawsuits, I think we're in the clear images are used for window dressing
 - check login attempts
-- he needs to make a sendinblueacct for other site